jamesoyanna/jamesoyanna/README.md

 ### Hi there 👋
-I am a proficient Software Engineer, effective at developing and managing web applications that achieve customer objectives.
+I am a proficient Software Engineer, effective at developing and managing web applications.

 I am very passionate about building software solutions that solve human and business problems using my skill sets.
 I am constantly expanding the frontiers of my knowledge in learning new technologies.